Roman Martyrology,

 This Day, the First Day of January

-the command of Alipius, governor of the city, was killed by the
+who, by the command of Alipius, governor of the city, was

-being beheaded, received the palm of martyrdom.
-Her feast is kept on
+the palm of martyrdom.
+Her feast is kept on the 30th of

 At Spoleto, in the time of the emperor Antoninus,

-was beaten with clubs, and then put to the torture.
-After a long
+martyr, who was beaten with clubs, and then put to the torture.

-Buspoe, who suffered much from the Arians during the persecution of
+bishop of Buspoe, who suffered much from the Arians during

 In the diocese of Lyons, in the monastery of St. Claude,